fikretsengul/fab/README.md

 # Run the app on web
 $ flutter run -d chrome --web-renderer html (low performance, low download size)
 $ flutter run -d chrome --web-renderer canvaskit (high performance, high download size)

+# If you update your splash screen configuration you can regenerate it via
+$ flutter pub run flutter_native_splash:create
 ```
 ### Hide Generated Files
 In order to hide generated files, navigate to `'VSCode'` -> `'Preferences'` -> `'Settings'` and search for `'Files: Exclude'` and add the following patterns by pressing the `'Add Pattern'` button: